The Ultimate Guide to Hiking Minaret Lake (in the Stunning Sierra Nevadas)

 SNOW

-Depending on the season you choose to hike Minaret Lake, you could encounter snow on the trail, which would make the hike more technical and potentially treacherous.
+Depending on the season you choose to hike Minaret Lake, you could encounter snow on the trail, which could make the hike more technical and potentially treacherous.
 In the middle of the summer, the trail should be clear and melted out, but early in the summer or in the fall, you should definitely check the updated trail conditions and snowfall totals for the season before you attempt this hike.

 MOSQUITOES